lowRISC/sonata-software/exercises/hardware_access_control/README.md

 Led Walk Dynamic:       New LED 3 Handle: 0x108878 (v:1 0x108878-0x108888 l:0x10 o:0xc p: G RWcgm- -- ---)
 ```

-These come from some superfluous lines in [`led_walk_dynamic.cc`][], that releases ownership of user LED 3 only to later reacquire ownership.
+These come from some superfluous lines in [`led_walk_dynamic.cc`][], which release ownership of user LED 3 only to later reacquire ownership.
 You can comment out the line that reacquires the LED:

 ```cpp